 Everyone is the sum total of his reactions to prior experience.
-As your experiences expand and vary,, you become a different man, your perspective on things evolves..
-Every reaction is a learning process; every significant experience alters your perspective.
-Perspective molds further reaction and so on.
+As your experiences expand and vary,, you become a different person, your perspective on things evolves..
+Every reaction thence is a learned conditioned one; every significant experience alters your ability to reflect/react and shape your next esperience. .
 This is a perennial and iterative process, until perhaps dementia sets in. ( प्रतिक्रिया ही जीवन है और जीवन ही प्रतिक्रिया - वोह प्रतिक्रिया है जिसने चम्पू को दीन , गोकुल को धूर्त , और बंशी को विद्रोही बना दिया )

 So it would seem foolish, to adjust our lives to the demands of a goal we see from a different angle every day?
 How could we ever hope to accomplish anything other than becoming neurotic idiots who serve our neuroticism with to do lists, and a skewed frozen perspective which defeats the freshness of perspective.(दास्वीदानिया movie देखी ?)